atlas-engineer/nyxt/README.rst

 Quickstart Guide
 ------------------------------------------------------------------------
--
+Placeholder.

 Project Status
 ------------------------------------------------------------------------
-The project is currently in Alpha stage.
+The project is currently in pre-alpha stage.